UPDATED for 2018-19 Season

 - Accommodation: Villas, couple of resorts, motels, guesthouses and bungalows

-500bt or less for rooms to 7,500bt or more for deluxe pool villas
+500bt or less for rooms to 7,500bt or more for pool villas, villas.

 Klong Son is the first area you reach when heading down the west coast from the two ferries, Centrepoint Ferry at Dan Khao and Koh Chang Ferry at Ao Sapparot.
 An unremarkable dusty street with a central crossroads and a hill at either end, it is a busy, bustling Koh Chang town, home to building merchants, petrol stations, cement works, vegetable shops, a 7-11 and seemingly not much else.

-However, by returning under your own steam or choosing to stop for a couple of days in one of the resorts, you will find it has a lot more to offer – a wonderful inland road, with a waterfall at its end, a thriving little fishing community, a large temple, villas and private residences and an impressive bay.
+However, by returning under your own steam or choosing to stop for a few days in one of the resorts or villas, you will find it has a lot more to offer – a wonderful inland road, with a waterfall at its end, a thriving little fishing community, a large temple, private residences and an impressive bay.

 Proudly sitting on the hill nearest to the ferries is the Chinese Temple, where the godfather of Koh Chang, Chao Po Koh Chang has residence.
 What was originally a small affair, the temple and its environs have slowly grown with the success of predictions given by the godfather and his wife and there is even a yearly island-long procession to ensure that he stays firmly fixed in the locals’ thoughts.

 Drivers will beep their horns three times on passing and it is free to have a look round, though what different rituals one should do on entering the temple is impenetrable without the help of a local to explain.